moumen-soliman/careers/senior-javascript-fullstack-engineer.md

 ### A Little About your qualifications

 - 3+ years of frontend software development experience
-- Professional experience with a frontend frameworks like reactjs, nextjs, angular
+- Professional experience with a frontend frameworks like express, reactjs, nextjs, angular
-- Professional experience with a nodejs, typescript, express and other javascript technologies.
+- Professional experience with a nodejs, typescript, express, mongodb, redis, elasticsearch, mysql and other javascript technologies.
 - Experience with strongly typed languages ( Typescript )
 - Experience working with APIs ( JSON, Swagger, OpenAPI, etc )
 - Experience with distributed systems and microservices